 Why surface parity matters

-The reason most synthetic demos don’t survive contact with real tenants is that the demo path and the production path are different code.
+The reason most synthetic demos do not survive contact with real tenants is that the demo path and the production path are different code.
 The demo is a happy-path mock; the production code handles auth, retries, idempotency, tenancy boundaries, and the quirks of the actual API.
-When you switch them, things break, and now you’re defending a demo that turned out to be a story.
+When you switch them, things break, and now you are defending a demo that turned out to be a story.

 What it costs to build

 More than a handful of mocks.
-A real sandbox needs a fixture that holds tenant-shaped data, buildings, units, leases, GL accounts, vendors, with referential integrity.
-It needs an auth handshake that mirrors the real one (OAuth client-credentials flow that issues real-shaped tokens against a local issuer).
-It needs realistic latencies, realistic pagination behavior, realistic failure modes you can flip on for chaos drills.
+A real sandbox needs a fixture that holds tenant-shaped data — buildings, units, leases, GL accounts, vendors — with referential integrity.
+It needs an auth handshake that mirrors the real one.
+It needs realistic latencies, realistic pagination behaviour, realistic failure modes you can flip on for chaos drills.
 It is a non-trivial sub-project per integration.

 The investment is justified because the integration runtime is the moat.
-Anything that lets us put it in front of a prospect in minutes instead of weeks compounds across every pilot conversation we’ll have for the rest of the company’s life.
+Anything that lets us put a real flow in front of a prospect in minutes instead of weeks compounds across every pilot conversation for the rest of the company’s life.
+We keep the sandbox; we keep the briefing in front of it.

 The deeper point

-More on the integration thesis in Why we built MAIA’s Yardi connector before we had a customer.
-Or see what we’ve actually shipped on the changelog.
+More on the integration thesis in Why we built the Yardi connector first.
+Receipts on the changelog.